PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Don't forget about me," said Relan drawing his sword.
 The conversation came to a complete halt as both men stared at the Farm boy.
 In fact, they stared so long, the boy became uncomfortable and asked, "What."

 "But that away before you hurt yourself," said Boltac.
-"Now where were we."
+"Now where were we?"

 "You were just about to get yourself killed," said Rattick.

 "Ah yes, exactly, ye of little faith.
 I tell you what Rattick.
-You lead me to the Troll, and if I can't defeat the Troll, you keep the gold.
+You lead me to the Troll, and if I can't defeat your Troll, you keep the gold.
 I mean after the Troll eats me and shits it out."

 "Trolls shit gold?" asked Relan, very confused.

 "Gold is very hard to digest.
 Isn't that right Rattick?"

-"Shut up and follow me," said Rattick.

-"Name a figure Rattick.
-How many coins you want to guide me to the bottom of this smoking whole in the Earth?"

-Because I haven't brought all the gold with me, "

-Now it was Rattick's turn to say, "En-henh," Boltac didn't like the sound of his own skepticism coming back at him.
-"I can get you *to* the Troll, stout merchant, but I cannot get you *past* the troll."

-"Then lead on McSneaky, I'll handle your Troll."

-"I shall look forward to serving you, then going through your pockets for loose change."

-"En-henh," said Boltac, "C'mon Relan, time to go."

-"Are the horse going to be okay if we leave them out here?" asked the  lad with real concern.

-"Henh, he's worried about the horses."

-I object.
-I am here to protect you and you are making this almost impossible.

-> Relan, get my bags out or the coach, while I negotiate with the man here.

-> "I'll protect you!"
-> "That's not here to protect me.
-You're here to carry the lantern"

->He indicated the driver -- this is Relan.
-He's not too bright, but he knows the pointy end of a sword, I'll give him that.

- ))

-Get my bag from inside the carriage.

-JUST THE ONE BAG.

-I travel light.

-> Relan has a pack and rope.
-Boltac has a tiny little sack, and a scale hanging off of his belt? (bag of holding.)

-# Boltac Versus the Troll #

-"Shhh," said Rattick.
-"It's right up ahead.
-Now, if you're going to stand any kind of a chance at all, you need to take your dagger.
-Wait, where's your dagger?"

-"Nah, I got different idea."

-"But maybe he is right," said Relan, as he began to unsheathe his sword.

-"Keep it in your pants kid," snapped Boltac.
-"Look, both of yas, we'll try it my way first and if it doesn't work."

-"I will avenge you," said Relan.

-"Me too," said Rattick, oozing with sarcasm.

-"Enh-henh.
-Ye of little faith."

-Then he turned and lifted his lantern high.
-He strode out of the darkness into the chamber, right up to the foot of the sleeping troll and said, "Oh Mister Trooooooo-ll.
-Wakey, wakey!
-You're Uncle Boltac has got a deal for you."
+"I shall do as you ask.
+Then I will loot your corpse with great relish."

+"There's my boy.
+C'mon Relan.
+Let's go meet the Troll."

 # Boltac v troll other #